ISS Transit

 Note: Command line mode is intended for advanced users, comfortable with running programs via a terminal window or shell tool.

-Command line mode allows ISS Transit Predictions to be generated
+Command line mode allows Transit Predictions to be generated

 with specific command line switches.
 This mode disables the